-- Continues to coordinate the city's efforts with all stakeholders (state, federal, hospital and medical facilities, public and private partners, etc.) in response of services and relief and recovery measures - Continuing to monitor the COVID-19 situation closely so that as the city begins with phased reopening aspects, the city does not ease prudent measures too early, which could potentially expose our residents to a second wave of the virus - Continues to stress the need for additional target testing in order to build strong public, business, consumer, and hospital confidences to identify, isolate, contact trace, mitigate and heal potential hot spot areas - City Hall and all municipal buildings have reopened, by appointment only and with additional restrictions, as part of the city's Phase I reopening plans - Temperature checks and face coverings needed to enter city buildings - Continuing to encourage residents and businesses to conduct city related business by phone or through the city's website - Continues to coordinate with cabinet and department heads on reopening aspects of all municipal buildings - City Hall utilizing thermal infrared thermometers to proactively protect and preserve our workforce - Need for additional thermal infrared thermometers to assist with reopening aspects - Heartfelt thank you to our Springfield Community for stepping up with PPE donations, allowing the city to outfit our dedicated police, fire and frontline workers with the appropriate safety equipment - Mayor Sarno and the city's Licensing Department announced the city's plans and guidance for streamlining the application process for temporary extension of licensed premises to begin reopening utilizing outdoor space - Mayor Sarno signed on to former President Barack Obama's pledge to review the Police Departments policies on use of force
+- Continues to coordinate the city's efforts with all stakeholders (state, federal, hospital and medical facilities, public and private partners, etc.) in response of services and relief and recovery measures - Continuing to monitor the COVID-19 situation closely so that as the city begins with phased reopening aspects, the city does not ease prudent measures too early, which could potentially expose our residents to a second wave of the virus - Continues to stress the need for additional target testing in order to build strong public, business, consumer, and hospital confidences to identify, isolate, contact trace, mitigate and heal potential hot spot areas - City Hall and all municipal buildings have reopened, by appointment only and with additional restrictions, as part of the city's Phase I reopening plans - Temperature checks and face coverings needed to enter city buildings - Continuing to encourage residents and businesses to conduct city related business by phone or through the city's website - Continues to coordinate with cabinet and department heads on reopening aspects of all municipal buildings - City Hall utilizing thermal infrared thermometers to proactively protect and preserve our workforce - Need for additional thermal infrared thermometers to assist with reopening aspects - Heartfelt thank you to our Springfield Community for stepping up with PPE donations, allowing the city to outfit our dedicated police, fire and frontline workers with the appropriate safety equipment - Mayor Sarno, Congressman Richard Neal and CDO Tim Sheehan joined with President and CEO of Way Finders Peter Gagliardi to announce that the city has partnered with Way Finders to provide Springfield residents who qualify under HUD guidelines with mortgage, rent and utility assistance and relief.
+Total allotted funding is \$2 million

-- Governor Baker issued an executive order with additional information, industries and sectors for the Phase II reopening plans.
+- Mayor Sarno and Police Commissioner Cheryl Clapprood join with Executive Director Elizabeth Dineen and her team at the YWCA for a special event in support of their mission to eliminate racism, empower women and promote social justice - Mayor Sarno and the city's Licensing Department announced the city's plans and guidance for streamlining the application process for temporary extension of licensed premises to begin reopening utilizing outdoor space - Mayor Sarno signed on to former President Barack Obama's pledge to review the Police Departments policies on use of force - Mayor Sarno to host a roundtable discussion with community stakeholders on community relations with police and reviewing and implementing strategies and initiatives - Governor Baker issued an executive order with additional information, industries and sectors for the Phase II reopening plans.
 No date for the beginning of Phase II has been announced - o Restaurants and Hotels/Lodging have been identified - Guidance for outdoor dining and service was issued - Checklist and work place safety standards were released - o Pro sports teams will be allowed to practice